 Religion and Family

-One of the notable ex NBA players who embraced the Jehovah’s Witnesses faith is Darren Collison.
+One of the notable ex-NBA players who embraced the Jehovah’s Witnesses faith is Darren Collison.
 He played in the league for ten years, from 2009 to 2019, before announcing his retirement to focus on his faith and family.
-During his career, Collison played for teams such as the Indiana Pacers, Sacramento Kings, Dallas Mavericks, New Orleans Hornets, and Los Angeles Lakers.
+Collison played for teams such as the Indiana Pacers, Sacramento Kings, Dallas Mavericks, New Orleans Hornets, and Los Angeles Lakers during his career.

 In addition to Collison, Danny Granger, a former small forward who played in the NBA from 2005 to 2015, is also a Jehovah’s Witness.
 Granger spent most of his career with the Indiana Pacers, where his dedication to his faith and family was evident throughout his time in the league.

-For these players, their transition out of the NBA has provided an opportunity to focus more on their faith and family life.
-You can imagine that leaving behind the intense demands of a professional sports career allows them to dedicate more time to their religious practices, like attending meetings and participating in door-to-door ministry, as well as nurturing relationships with their loved ones.
+Their transition out of the NBA has allowed these players to focus more on their faith and family life.
+You can imagine that leaving behind the intense demands of a professional sports career will enable them to dedicate more time to their religious practices, like attending meetings, participating in door-to-door ministry, and nurturing relationships with their loved ones.

-Brittany Schmitt’s analysis of NBA players and Jehovah’s Witnesses highlights how these athletes have managed to integrate their faith and family lives.
-As a Jehovah’s Witness, it’s essential for them to maintain strong bonds with their families, including their mothers and other household members, in order to uphold the values of their faith.
+Brittany Schmitt’s analysis of NBA players and Jehovah’s Witnesses highlights how these athletes have integrated their faith and family lives.
+As a Jehovah’s Witness, they need to maintain strong bonds with their families, including their mothers and other household members, to uphold the values of their faith.

 Teams and Players Relationship to Faith